flutter/website/src/docs/cookbook/networking/send-data.md

 This recipe uses the following steps:

   1. Add the `http` package
-  2. Send data to server using the `http` package
+  2. Send data to a server using the `http` package
   3. Convert the response into a custom Dart object
   4. Get a `title` from user input
   5. Display the response on screen